 One small clamshell box; contains letters, one photograph, and one folder of related papers.

-The Jessie Fremont Boyd collection was donated to the NEC library by her granddaughter Corinne Carr Nettleton (daughter of Isabel Woodworth Carr(1895-1983) in the Spring of 2002.
+The Jessie Fremont Boyd Papers were donated to the NEC library by her granddaughter Corinne Carr Nettleton (daughter of Isabel Woodworth Carr(1895-1983) in the Spring of 2002.
 There is one folder of materials pertaining to the donation of the collection to NEC.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Jessie F. Boyd Collection, New England Conservatory, Boston, MA.
+This collection should be cited as: NECA 18.4.
+Jessie F. Boyd Collection, New England Conservatory Archives, Boston, MA.

 This is a collection of letters from 1884-1885 written by NEC student Jessie Fremont Boyd to her mother, Isabella George Boyd, father, and presumably siblings.
 Jessie’s weekly letters describe various aspects of her life at the Conservatory including voice lessons, professors, social life, church services, financial issues, and dormitory life.
 Included with the collection is a biographical sketch of Jessie F. Boyd, as well as a photograph.
 To view the digitized correspondence from this collection, click here.